bem/bem-components/common.blocks/menu-item/menu-item.en.md

 ### Inactive `disabled`

-A `disabled` modifier helps to create an inactive menu item.
+`disabled` modifier helps to create an inactive menu item.
 Inactive menu item is displayed, but not available for user actions.

-If a `menu-item_type_link` modifier is set for the block with a nested link, the link will not be followed on mouse click.
+If `menu-item_type_link` modifier is set for the block with a nested link, the link will not be followed on mouse click.

 Available for all block themes.